daattali/beautiful-jekyll/README.md

 # Beautiful Jekyll

 **Beautiful Jekyll** is a ready-to-use template to help you create an awesome website quickly.
 Perfect for personal blogs or simple project websites.
 [Check out a demo](http://deanattali.com/beautiful-jekyll) of what you'll get after just two minutes.
-You can look at [my personal website](http://deanattali.com) to see it in use, or see examples of websites other people created using this theme [here](#featured-users-success-stories).
+You can also look at [my personal website](http://deanattali.com) to see it in use, or see examples of websites other people created using this theme [here](#featured-users-success-stories).

-Feel free to modify this in any way you'd like, but I would appreciate it if you don't remove the attribution to Beautiful Jekyll.
-I've noticed that many people copy this website and deliberately remove the tiny phrase that gives me credit, and it feels a bit sad to not get credit for the countless hours I've put into this.
-Don't make me sad!

 If you need a bit of help or have comments, feel free to [contact me](http://deanattali.com/aboutme#contact).
 Even if you don't have anything important to say but found this useful, I'd love to [hear about it](http://deanattali.com/aboutme#contact).
-Lastly, if you like this theme, please consider [supporting me with a small donation](http://deanattali.com/aboutme#feed-meeee) if you want to make me extra happy. :)
+Lastly, if you like this theme, please consider [supporting me](http://deanattali.com/aboutme#feed-meeee) if you want to make me extra happy. :)

 This template is built on top of [Jekyll](http://jekyllrb.com/) and can be used for any [GitHub Pages](https://pages.github.com/) website.
 (If you don't know what these two things are, that's absolutely fine, you don't need to!)